-CCOP has thirteen member countries: Cambodia, China, Indonesia, Japan, Korea, Lao PDR, Malaysia, Papua New Guinea, Philippines, Singapore, Thailand, Timor-Leste and Vietnam.
+CCOP has fifteen member countries: Cambodia, China, Indonesia, Japan, Korea, Lao PDR, Malaysia, Mongolia, Myanmar, Papua New Guinea, Philippines, Singapore, Thailand, Timor-Leste and Vietnam.
 It is supported by fourteen cooperating countries namely Australia, Belgium, Canada, Denmark, Finland, France, Germany, The Netherlands, Norway, Poland, Russian Federation, Sweden, United Kingdom and United States of America.

 The governing or policy-making body of the organization is the Steering Committee comprising the Permanent Representatives of the Member Countries.
 They meet twice a year to establish policies and principles which will govern the activities of CCOP; to approve the broad framework of its programme; the budget and accounts for each year; to appoint the Director of CCOP, and receive and consider his reports on the functions delegated to him.